 Centre for Economics and Business Research (CEBR)The Guardian (2014/03/29) reported that the CEBR had completed a study of 82 000 property prices within 5km of wind turbines over two decades and found no negative impact.
 The research was commissioned by RenewablesUK.

-UK Spatial Economics Research Centre (SERC)A report by Stephen Gibbons of the London School of Economics and Spatial Economics Research Centre released in April 2014 found that house prices could decline by up to 12% where wind turbines were visible.
+UK Spatial Economics Research Centre (SERC)A report by Stephen Gibbons of the London School of Economics and Spatial Economics Research Centre released in April 2014 was one of the few that found a decline in house prices; it found a fall of 5-6% where wind turbines were visible.

 UK Advertising Standards Agency (ASA)An article in Renewable Energy Magazine reported that the UK ASA had "banned the distribution of leaflets claiming that wind farms can depress house prices".
 "The ASA decided that it was indeed misleading to state that house prices will fall when the wind farm is built."

 Centre for Sustainable EnergyThe UK Centre for Sustainable Energy published a document Common concerns about wind power that included a section on "Wind turbines and property prices".
 It spoke of an "anticipation stigma" regarding adverse effects on land prices that exists during the planning and construction of wind farms, but said that "a great deal of research in the UK and abroad shows that there is no devaluation in property prices nearby once a wind farm is operating".

 Royal Institute of Chartered SurveyorsThe UK Royal Institute of Chartered Surveyors (RICS) summarised a number of surveys under their 'Frequently asked questions' – 'Do wind farms affect property values?'
 They stated that "There is no definitive answer to this question".